 When the interaction is restricted to the density-density type, i.e., Hund's coupling is assumed to be Ising-like with only $S_zS_z$ components, the correlation effect is exaggerated compared to the original rotationally invariant case.
 The self-energy at ${\bf k} = (0,0)$ becomes more divergent, and the reconstruction of the FS is seen more clearly (Figs.~\ref{Fig_Ising_n1.5_Sigma_00} and \ref{Fig_Ising_n1.5_T0.06_FS} in SM).
-Also, the momentum-space redistribution of the electron occupation is more significant [Fig.~\ref{Fig_Delta_Nk_Akw}(a)]: The occupation inside the original FS is closer to the half-filling $n_{\bf k}=1$.
-This shows more clearly that, in the unusual metallic state, the effective ``Hund's coupling'' surpasses the effective ``crystal-field splitting'', forming ``high-spin'' like configuration in momentum space.
+Also, the momentum-space redistribution of the electron occupation is more significant [Fig.~\ref{Fig_Delta_Nk_Akw}(a)]: The occupation inside the original FS is closer to half-filling $n_{\bf k}=1$.
+This shows more clearly that, in the unusual metallic state, the effective ``Hund's coupling'' surpasses the effective ``crystal-field splitting'', forming a ``high-spin''-like configuration in momentum space.

-Figure~\ref{Fig_Delta_Nk_Akw}(b) shows the single-particle spectral function in the strong-coupling FM-fluctuation regime ($U=12$, $T=0.06$ with the density-density type interaction).
-The peak of the spectral function significantly deviates from the noninteracting paramagnetic band dispersion (solid curve).
-Rather, it is close to a mass-renormalized majority-spin band dispersion (dashed curve).
-We also see a feature around $\omega=1$ that looks likes a blurred minority-spin band.
-Thus, even in the paramagnetic state, we see a spectral feature as if the spin polarization occurred.
-As we shall discuss below, this is characteristic of the strong-coupling regime, where the local moment is formed well above $T_c$.
+Figure~\ref{Fig_Delta_Nk_Akw}(b) shows the single-particle spectral function in the strong-coupling FM-fluctuation regime ($U=12$, $T=0.06$ with the density-density-type interaction).
+The peak of the spectral function deviates significantly (on the order of $t$) from the noninteracting paramagnetic band dispersion (solid curve).
+Rather, it is close to the majority-spin band dispersion (dashed curve) with a mass renormalization.
+We also see a feature around $\omega=1$ that looks like a blurred minority-spin band.
+Thus, even in the paramagnetic state, we see a spectral feature as if a spin polarization occurred\footnote{A Fermi surface modulation under long-range FM correlations was discussed in Refs.~\cite{Katanin_2005,Katanin_2008}.
+In contrast, we study the effect of short-range FM correlations in the strong-coupling regime.}.
+As we shall discuss below, this is characteristic of the strong-coupling regime, where the local moment is formed well above $T_{\rm C}$.